GioF71/squeezelite-docker/assets/aarch64/README.txt

-Put the file <squeezelite-VERSION-aarch64.tar.gz> here.
+Put the binary fine "squeezelite" for the aarch architecture here.